 You need to be registered in advance if you plan to attend the Open Day.
 You are welcome to bring 1 parent or supervisor to the presentation.
 If you wish to bring both your parents, one of them is welcome to look around at the information market in the Pieterskerk and talk with the teachers, students and study advisers.

-A fruit salad is healthier than a hamburger, but what does food really do for your brain?
+How are your self-image and your chosen study programme connected?
 Come and listen to young Leiden scientists and music during Soul & Brains – and you may well be surprised.